sauerkrausi/neuroLSD/README.md

 ## 🧪 proteomics
 Contains Rmd scipts for evaluation of stem-cell derived cortical-like iNeurons and stem-cell derived dopamenergic-like iDA neurons at day 50 of in-vitro differentiation.

+- `HeLa_Ctrl-ASAH1_LysoIP.Rmd`: R Markdown pipeline for TMTpro proteomic analysis of isolated lysosomes from HeLa cells.
+- `diff118_iNiDA_d23_CtrlSMPD1ASAH1.Rmd`: R Markdown pipeline for TMTpro proteomic analysis of whole cell iNeurons and iDA samples.
-- `diff132_d50_nDIA.Rmd`: R Markdown pipeline for nDIA proteome analysis of whole cell iNeurons and iDA
+- `diff132_d50_nDIA.Rmd`: R Markdown pipeline for nDIA proteome analysis of whole cell iNeurons and iDA.
-- `diff136_iNd35_ctrl_asah1e1_axonalproteome.Rmd`: R Markdown pipeline for TMTpro proteome analysis of whole cell, soma and axonal fractions of iNeurons
+- `diff136_iNd35_ctrl_asah1e1_axonalproteome.Rmd`: R Markdown pipeline for TMTpro proteome analysis of whole cell, soma and axonal fractions of iNeurons.

 A detailed README for the scripts can be found in [`readmePROTEOME.md`](proteome/readmePROTEOME.md).